7 Healthy Beverages You Should Drink During Pregnancy

 3. Energy Drinks:

 You need extra energy during pregnancy.
-But energy drinks are not a good choice.
+However, drinking energy drinks while pregnant is not recommended.
 These drinks are full of caffeine, sugar, and other supplements.
 Just stick to healthy food for all your energy needs instead!

 Frequently Asked Questions